 Then, the chairs.
 You know, they were ordered so long ago, I forgot at first where they came from.
 They are tres French, n’est pas?
 Every time I look at them, I’m craving a Napoleon.
 Butttttt… that FABRIC!
 I’m absolutely kvelling over here.

 And YES!
-Every chair is different!
+The fabric placement chair is different!

 Please don’t ask me how much this costs.
 If you have to ask, you can’t have it. ;] That’s how expensive it is!

 As you can see the repeat is immense and I wanted to see all of it.
 Making each chair different also gives it a bit of a modern edge.
-So don’t be afraid of using a large pattern with a large repeat for something small. [unless you don’t like the way this looks.]
+So don’t be afraid of using a large pattern with a large repeat for something small.

 OH! yes.
 Alright.
 Yes, yes.
 The fabric IS laminated.
 It is very matte and not at all noticeable, but, no worries.
 Go ahead. spit out your coffee.
 Spazz out with the ketchup.
 Go grab a sponge and you’re good to go.
 I do this all the time and everyone at first goes, huh? and when they get it they practically kiss my feet.

 You may notice that I’ve only been photographing this one angle recently.
-We do have plans to have the room professionally photographed. [one day]
+We do have plans to have the room professionally photographed.

 This brings me to our subject matter.